 Receipt of your application will be acknowledged via email.
 Please be aware that communication from FCA may unintentionally go to your Spam folder.
 Please do not contact FCA about the status of your application, since all applicants will receive notification of the panel's decision following the mid-month panel meeting.
 Grant checks are mailed to awardees the same week.

 DUE TO OUR SMALL STAFF AND THE OVERWHELMING NUMBER OF INCOMING REQUESTS, NO PHONE INQUIRIES PLEASE.
 THANK YOU.

-Emergency Grants are supported by generous grants from: Amphion Foundation, Milton and Sally Avery Arts Foundation, Lawrence B. Benenson, The Aaron Copland Fund for Music, The Cowles Charitable Trust, New York City Council District 33/Council Member Stephen Levin, Mertz Gilmore Foundation, The Horace W. Goldsmith Foundation, The Shelley & Donald Rubin Foundation, Louise Stude Sarofim/The Brown Foundation Inc., Thanksgiving Fund, and Trust for Mutual Understanding.
+Emergency Grants are supported in part by grants from: Amphion Foundation, Milton and Sally Avery Arts Foundation, Lawrence B. Benenson, The Aaron Copland Fund for Music, The Cowles Charitable Trust, The Horace W. Goldsmith Foundation, The Robert Graham Estate, New York City Council District 33/Council Member Stephen Levin, Mertz Gilmore Foundation, The Shelley & Donald Rubin Foundation, Louisa Stude Sarofim/The Brown Foundation of Houston Inc., and Trust for Mutual Understanding.
 This program is also supported, in part, by public funds from the New York City Department of Cultural Affairs, in partnership with the City Council.